-Canon G7 X Mark II versus Sony RX100 V
+Canon G7 X Mark II vs Sony RX100 V

-The Canon PowerShot G7 X Mark II and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in February 2016 and October 2016.
+The Canon PowerShot G7 X Mark II and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in February 2016 and October 2016.
 Both the G7X Mark II and the RX100 V are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is notably smaller (9 percent) than the Canon G7 X Mark II.
 Moreover, the RX100 V is markedly lighter (6 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the RX100 V are weather-sealed.